 Mary was called by God to perform a unique mission.
-On the surface she did the logical thing and seemed to make the obvious choice; So why Doesn’t Everybody Do it?
+On the surface she did the logical thing and seemed to make the obvious choice; So, a great question is, why Doesn’t Everybody Do it?

 The last woman mentioned in Matthew’s genealogy is the most obvious one: “and Mary was the mother of Jesus who is called the Messiah.”
 (Matthew 1:16, NIV).
 Mary lived a remarkable life, and was certainly a remarkable young woman.
-With all of the legend and adulation that has grown up around her, all of the Da Vinci code supposition and mystery, she is surely the most revered woman in history.
-From our vantage point, there is not all that much in the Bible to go on in terms of getting to know her, but she seems to be a fairly normal, if somewhat more devout girl of her times.
+A ton of legend and adulation has grown up around her.
+With all of the Da Vinci code supposition and mystery, Mary stands as possibly the most revered woman in history.
+Based on a literal Gospel vantage point, there is not all that much material in the Bible about her.
+We can read the Gospels to get to know her, but she seems to be a fairly normal, if somewhat more devout girl of her times.

 She was chosen for a mission that rearranged her life in the most uncomfortable ways possible—pregnant and possibly disgraced on the cusp of her nuptials, targeted by gossips and disapproving eyes, forced to go live with her cousin in the hill country…

 It strikes me that this answer probably contains pretty good clues about attitude for all of us when life throws us a curve ball.
 First, remember who God is and who we are.
 Mary calls herself “the Lord’s servant”, meaning that when she calls God, “Lord”, she means it.
 He is above her, and she is willing and ready to put him first, even in some crazy circumstances.
-I’d see this as a good attitude for us to have when life gives us unexpected difficulties.
+If you think about it, this is a good attitude for us to have when life gives us unexpected difficulties.

 Second, she is obedient to God.
 No protest, no argument.
-A puzzled question about logistics, but that’s it.
-Mark Lowry sang and shared in our worship service yesterday, and humorously suggested that Mary might have asked Gabriel, “Do you think you might stop by my parents’ room on the way out and maybe let them know?”
+She asked a puzzled question about logistics, but that’s it.
+Mark Lowry sang and shared in our worship service, and humorously suggested that Mary might have asked Gabriel, “Do you think you might stop by my parents’ room on the way out and maybe let them know?”

 But she said, “May your word to me be fulfilled.”
 (I love the King James, “Be it unto me according to Thy Word.”)
 I’d suggest that if all of us took TODAY, and prayed this little prayer–“May your Word to me be fulfilled”– (and meant it), we’d have a different outlook, and a different kind of day.
 And if we did it EVERY day, we’d have a different kind of life.
-Mary certainly did: not by magic, or even by angelic proclamation, but by obedience and faith.
+Mary certainly lived differently: not by magic, or even by angelic proclamation, but by her obedience and faith.
+This Christmas day, you are faced with the same opportunity Mary had.
 Those are the tools.
 Here is your day.

 Christmas is a happy time, so full of joy and giving!